#2 Glass Ring

 This is an intermediate workshop.
 Participants must have completed the Beginner’s Floral Lampworking workshop before booking.
 Enquire to book a slot.

-Beginner Workshop Terms & Conditions
+Intermediate Workshop Terms & Conditions

 By booking a beginner workshop with Gurasu House, all participants agree to the following terms: